 - Each and every service in your application must be assigned to a development team.
 That team owns that service.
 The service > team assignments should be well documented and readily available to everyone in the organization.

 - Each service should be assigned to exactly one development team.
 An individual development team may own one or more services.

 - Each service’s owning team is responsible for all aspects of managing the service.
 This includes service design and architecture, code development, testing, deployment, service monitoring, and incident resolution.

 These are the basic service ownership and organization responsibilities for a STOSA organization.
 The diagram below illustrates how this organizational structure is created.
 Here, the blue boxes (labeled “A” through “L”) represent the individual services that constitute your application.
 These services can be services such as “Catalog Service,” or “Shopping Cart Service,” or “Pricing Service,” for example.
 The dashed circles represent ownership responsibility for each team (Team 1 through Team 6).

 It’s important to note on this diagram that each team has a well-defined set of services that it is responsible for.
 Additionally, each service is within the ownership bubble of a single team.

 In future articles, I will go beyond the basic structure of organizing your team and talking about how your teams need to work together to build and operate a scalable application.

 You can find more information on STOSA in my book, Architecting for Scale, 2nd Edition, published by O’Reilly Media.
 The book is available for purchase at Amazon.com or from the O’Reilly Safari library.
-This book can help you build a modern organization and build and deploy a modern application that can scale to meet your customer’s and your business’s needs.
+This book can help you build a modern organization and build and deploy a modern application that can scale to meet the needs of your customers and your business.